mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

-To ensure good code quality we used Ruff.
-Ruff is a pip package that helps us finding and correcting lines of code that are not complying with the pep8 coding guidelines.
-To enforce the rules we added a pre-commit hook with "pip install pre-commit" that will block commits from being pushed if the modified files does not comply with pep8.
-Furthermore, we have added a workflow that will trigger every time we push changes to a pull-request or to the main branch that will run ruff commands to format the code in a way that complies with pep8.
-This saves means we don't have to run the ruff commands manually.
+To ensure good code quality and format we used Ruff.
+Ruff is a pip package that helps us find and correct lines of code that do not comply with the PEP8 coding guidelines.
+To enforce the rules we added a pre-commit hook with "pip install pre-commit" that blocks commits with files do not comply with PEP8.
+Furthermore, we have added a workflow that will trigger every time we push changes or make a pull request to the master branch that will run ruff commands to format the code in a way that complies with PEP8.
+This means we don't have to run the ruff commands manually.
+We also implemented some typing in our code, specifying function argument and output types where we felt it was most important.
+We have also commented code where we felt it was necessary and written documentation available [here](https://mmmmaja.github.io/starfishDetection/).
+These things matter in larger projects especially so that everyone can understand and contribute to code written by others and follow a common standard.

 ## Version control